integr8ly/walkthroughs/steelthread-0/walkthrough.md

 # Deploy the CRUD REST HTTP booster

-This is the HTTP endpoint that will revieve the requests from the Fuse Ignite integreation we create.
+This is the HTTP endpoint that will revieve the requests from the Fuse Ignite integreation we create and add new fruits to the inventory.

-Login in to the launcher application this will be at ```http://launcher-launcher.<BASE_MASTER_DOMAIN> ```
+Load up the launcher application.
+This is at ```http://launcher-launcher.<BASE_MASTER_DOMAIN> ```

 - Click on launch your project
 - Login when prompted using the ```evals@example.com``` user
 - The create application form will show.
-Choose ```eval``` as the name
+Choose ```eval``` as the name (this equates to your namespace)
 - When prompted to select target environment choose : ```Code Locally, Build and Deploy```
-- click the blue down arrows
+- Click the blue down arrows
 - Under mission select ```Crud```
 - Under runtime select ```Node.js```
-- click the down arrows
+- Click the down arrows
-- under ``` Authorize Git Provider``` you will need to authorize launcher to have access to your github account.
+- Under ``` Authorize Git Provider``` you will need to authorize launcher to have access to your github account.
-- once authorised, under the repository input change the value to ```crud-app```
+- Once authorised, under the repository input change the value to ```crud-app```
-- once the down arrows go blue click them
+- Once the down arrows go blue click them
 - Click setup application.
 - This will create a repo called crud-app in your github account and deploy the CRUD booster to the eval namespace.